Blog: Thursday, 28 February 2019

-CESAM researcher Dr Ilona Suojanen looks at topics through a happiness lens, which makes her a happyologist.
+Centre of Excellence in Public Safety Management (CESAM) at Rotterdam School of Management, Erasmus University (RSM) aims to promote and foster the professional development and management of public safety organisations on an international level.
+CESAM researcher Dr Ilona Suojanen wrote this blog about safety, in which she looks at the topic through a happiness lens, which makes her a happyologist.
 As a lover of lenses, she has now created a new lens for looking at safety: the Positive Safety Lens.
-Here she blogs about how it can be beneficial in understanding the drivers of our perception of safety, and can help to function as a policy-making tool by showing alternative consequences and solutions – and also how it can be used in the future.
+Here she writes about how it can be beneficial in understanding the drivers of our perception of safety, and can help to function as a policy-making tool by showing alternative consequences and solutions – and also how it can be used in the future.

 Research and discussions about safety are largely characterised by a negative view – namely the absence of safety – and almost exclusively focus on threats and risks.
 Safety is often defined as the absence of accidents and incidents, and hence provides definitions of lack of safety.
 All this refers to safety as a “double negative” – the absence of feeling unsafe, but does not include the positive sensations of safety itself.

 A focus on threats and risks reduces the list of safety providers to only those who are experts in threat mitigation (e.g. police, fire brigade) and might underestimate the relevance of contextual and social influence factors on safety perceptions.

 The approach to safety has also been to find a cause that explains the incident, and to provide suggestions to fix the procedures or outcomes.
 Therefore the focus of studying safety has mainly been on looking into situations when something has gone wrong and what has caused it in order to eliminate it and to prevent future accidents.